-Four/Five members, including spotter (all female or all male).
+Four/Five members, including spotter.
+There is no Co-Ed division, teams must be all female or all male.

 Refer to division grid on usa.varsity.com under Competitions/Divisions, Rules & Scoring

 The participants all must be from the same school.
 Execute stunts of your choice.
 Background music is encouraged but must meet music licensing requirements.
 For further details visit www.varsity.com/music.
 Additional spotters are not permitted.